Extension of the spine: It is beneficial. It is harmful.

 Both are accurate: It’s beneficial.
 It is harmful.
-It’s the job of your Preston chiropractor to help you determine the role of extension in your Preston
+It’s the job of your Preston chiropractor to help you determine the role of extension for your Preston

-back pain relief plan and Preston back pain control plan getting
+back pain relief plan and Preston back pain control plan moving

 past the existing episode of back pain.